rajbos/rajbos.github.io/blog/about.md

 <div class="col-md-9" markdown="1">

 ## Hi, I am Rob 👋
-I do DevOps-y stuff, mostly with C# and Azure/Azure DevOps/GitHub.
+I do DevOps-y stuff, mostly with C# and GitHub/Azure/Azure DevOps.

-## Community | GDBC 🦦
-I help out with the Global DevOps Bootcamp ([link](https://www.globaldevopsbootcamp.com)), mostly with automating stuff and setting up the infrastructure we need each year.
-In the 2019 edition we had over 10.000 attendees spread out all over the world, spending their free Saturday with our platform getting hands-on experience on DevOps topics.
-For the 2020 edition I've started vlogging about the relevant information/announcements/background stuff [here](https://www.youtube.com/playlist?list=PLCnpc4jNC9lBWh-oq3aaPfFP5_tUMy7ZJ) and I have spoken about the event and platform for it several times.
-The session on DevOps Fest 2020 was recorded [here](https://www.youtube.com/watch?v=JJOnXj3pbKU&list=PLuOBDBq7MW73LKG7492aCRpSkLqqlJp32&index=25).

 ## Work | Xpirit 🔨
-In my day job I work for Xpirit [link](https://www.xpirit.com/rob) as a DevOps consultant, helping our customers with whatever they need regarding development.
+In my day job I work for Xpirit [link](https://www.xpirit.com/rob) as a DevOps consultant, helping our customers with whatever they need regarding DevOps.
 Whether it's training, finding out some obscure issues, setting up their CI/CD pipelines, or helping them on their way to implement more DevOps patterns and practices, I help them with it.
+Often I find myself helping teams with modern agile and DevOps practices in more of a coaching role.

 ## Twitter Bots 🤖
 * AzDo Marketplace updates: I created a Twitter bot named [AzDoMarketNews](https://twitter.com/azdomarketnews) to keep up to date on new and improved extensions on the Azure DevOps marketplace.